x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/retention-tags-and-policies.md

 You can also use the [Start-ManagedFolderAssistant](https://technet.microsoft.com/library/75d840ea-5abc-44bb-b361-e81561fa1b04.aspx) cmdlet to manually trigger the assistant to process a specified mailbox.
 To learn more, see [Configure the Managed Folder Assistant](https://technet.microsoft.com/library/9fcfb9b6-bd24-4218-a163-bc599cd5476a.aspx).

 > [!NOTE]
 > The Managed Folder Assistant doesn't take any action on messages that aren't subject to retention, specified by disabling the retention tag.
-You can also disable a retention tag to temporarily suspend items with that tag from being processed.
+You can also disable a retention tag to temporarily suspend items with that tag from being processed. <br/><br/> MRM won't move items larger than the values of MaxSendSize and MaxReceiveSize set on the mailbox.

-> [!IMPORTANT]
-> MRM won't move items larger than the values of MaxSendSize and MaxReceiveSize set on the mailbox.

 ### Moving items between folders